Carbon-14 waste is a problem. It is environmentally unfriendly, and worst of all, it doesn’t just go away. It stays for thousands of years.

 How does NDB work?

-The core technology of Nuclear Diamond Battery is something called betavoltaics.
+The core technology of Nano Diamond Battery is something called betavoltaics.

-This is possible because Nuclear Diamond Battery is made from nuclear graphite.
+This is possible because Nano Diamond Battery is made from recycled carbon-14.

-At this point, this nuclear graphite is bleeding radiations constantly.
-For thousands of years in fact because of its extremely long half-life (5730 years).
+The carbon-14 graphite is bleeding energetic electrons constantly.
+For thousands of years in fact because of its extremely long life (~28,000 years).

-NDB is made from this nuclear graphite.
-Because NDB is harvesting electricity from the radiation that is bleeding out for thousands of years.
+NDB is made from recycled carbon-14.
+Because NDB is harvesting electricity from the energetic electron that is bleeding out for thousands of years.
 NDB can generate electricity for just as long.

-So how exactly is radiation converted into electricity?
+So how exactly is energetic electron converted into electricity?

-The key is in the base material of NDB, nuclear diamond.
-Because graphite and diamond are both made of carbon.
-Under certain conditions, you could convert graphite into diamond.
+The key is in the base material of NDB, carbon-14 diamond.
+Because carbon-14 and diamond are both made of carbon.
+Under certain conditions, you could convert carbon-14 into the diamond.

-So what would happen if you convert nuclear graphite?
+So what would happen if you convert carbon-14 graphite?

 This is where the magic happens.
 Most of us know diamond as a gemstone, something you would find on jewelry.